Canso spaceport to host a Ukrainian booster

 A typical launch campaign of the Tsyklon-4M rocket is expected to last from a few days to a few weeks, MLS said.

 After coming off its assembly line in the city of Dnipro, Ukraine, the Tsyklon-4M rocket will be transported to the Ukrainian port of Odessa, where it will be loaded on a so-called Ro-Ro (roll-on/roll-out) vessel.
 The transport ship will then sail across the Atlantic, landing at the Canadian port of Mulgrave, where the rocket will be reloaded to a barge heading to a port of Canso.
-The rocket stages will then be carried by a truck to the processing area of the space center.
+The rocket stages would then be carried by truck to the processing area of the space center.
+However, by spring 2017, planners began evaluating cheaper option of bringing the rocket directly to Canso if the local port could accommodate such a vessel.

 Read much more about the history of the Russian space program in a richly illustrated, large-format glossy edition: